Childhood Trauma Therapist Near Me | Trauma Counseling

 These skills can also help you cope with life’s challenges more broadly, as they equip an individual with a greater sense of resilience and a stronger response to negative events they may face.

-d) Reduction in traumatic stress symptoms
+d) Reduction in Traumatic Stress Symptoms

 Overall, the main purpose of childhood trauma therapy is to reduce traumatic stress symptoms.
 Using different psychotherapeutic techniques, a trauma therapist may help you to overcome anxiety, depression, shame or guilt, nightmares, and other symptoms associated with childhood trauma.